 In temperatures reaching below 14°C (57°F), many surfers choose to wear wetsuit boots or booties to keep their feet warm.
 However, surfers will also wear booties in tropical waters to prevent their feet from getting cut up by sharp rocks or coral, and sometimes even to mitigate the risk of being pierced by the barb of a Sting Ray.
 Like wetsuits, booties come in the full range of different neoprene thicknesses.
 Some wetsuit booties will feature rubber bottoms for durability and grip and velcro straps to keep the booties in place and keep water out.

 These features are more common on thicker neoprene booties.
-Wetsuit booties can also have a round or split toe.
+Surfing wetsuit booties can also have a round or split toe.
 The split toe configuration means that there is a rubber slit between the big toe and the other toes to prevent the neoprene slipping around on the foot.
 Round toe booties keep the toes together to promote more warmth.
 Reef booties will have tough, robust rubber soles to ensure that things like coral, rocks and urchins to not penetrate the surfers feet.

 Tropical water booties

 O’Neill make a really good 2mm tropical water boot with both a split and round toe.
 It has a robust rubber outsole which will protect your feet feet from sharp coral and rocks.
 It has also a velcro strap and elastic drawstring which helps keep the boot from moving around when you’re standing on the surfboard.

 If you are looking for ultra and robust booties then the O’Neill 5mm Heat Round Toe boot is the answer.
 It will keep your feet extra toasty with a liner that reflects heat back into your feet.
 This boot also offers fully taped seams with chafe-free internal seam construction.